Salesforce MCP Server Setup Guide

 OAuth Provider: Select

-Salesforce- Authorization and Token URLs will be pre-filled
+Salesforce- Authorization and Token URLs are pre-filled with

 -